Jakub-Ignatowicz/StockQuotesAPI/README.md

 ## API Routes and Example Usage

-For example usage of this API you can clone this repo and go to route /api-docs/index.html or just check out it right here:
+For example usage of this API you can clone this repo and go to route /api-docs/index.html or just check out it right here: [docs](https://whale-app-llbtw.ondigitalocean.app/api-docs/index.html)

 ## Concurrency

 Handling concurrency for every model with optimistic locking what you can see in "concurrency" section of each model spec file

+##  ERD

+You can find ERD for database in the db directory

 ## Dependencies